Jules Hardouin-Mansart: Biography

 Born Jules Hardouin in Paris in 1646, he studied under his renowned great-uncle François Mansart, one of the originators of the classical tradition in French architecture; Hardouin inherited Mansart's collection of plans and drawings and added Mansart's name to his own in 1668.
 He began his career as an entrepreneur in building construction, in partnership with his brother Michel, but then decided in 1672 to devote himself entirely to architecture.
-In 1674 he became one of the group of royal architects working for Louis XIV.
+In 1674, he became one of the group of royal architects working for Louis XIV.
 His first important project was the Château de Clagny, built for the King's consort, Madame de Montespan.
 He quickly showed he was a master of bureaucratic diplomacy as well as design and construction; he gained the protection and support of Madame de Montespan, then François-Michel le Tellier, Marquis de Louvois, the Minister of War.
 He studied under and then collaborated with landscape designer André Le Nôtre, before finally working directly with the King himself.

-In 1677 he began working on the expansion of the royal Palace of Versailles, a project which occupied him for the rest of his life.
-Soon afterward became a member of the Royal Academy of Architecture.
-In 1678 he became director of the work at Versailles. and the most prominent architect in the royal entourage.
+In 1677, he began working on the expansion of the royal Palace of Versailles, a project which occupied him for the rest of his life.
+Soon afterward became a member of the Académie royale d'architecture.
+In 1678, he became director of the work at Versailles. and the most prominent architect in the royal entourage.
 He was named First Architect of the King in 1681 and was raised to the nobility in 1682.
 He became intendant of the King in 1685, and royal inspector-general of buildings 1691, under the elderly superintendent of buildings, Villacerf, whom he finally replaced in 1699.

 He owed his rise not just for his ability to please his patron with his designs, but especially because of his ability to manage enormous and complex projects with many elements and designers.
 He would sketch out an idea; stand back and intervene and adjust when needed, from time to time to visit the site, and to see that the budget was kept under control.

 In the latter part of his career he left more of the details to the architects who worked under him, notably Robert de Cotte, who was his chosen successor.
-He was given the title of Count of Sagonne in 1702, but died six months later at the royal residence of Marly.
+He was given the title of Count of Sagonne in 1702, but died six months later at the royal Château de Marly.